grafana/agent/docs/rfcs/xxxx-backwards-compatibility.md

 - Security: a breaking change may be made if a security fix requires making a breaking change.

-- Non-versioned network APIs: Internal network APIs, such as the internal API used to drive the Flow web UI, are not subject to backwards compatibility guarantees.
+- Non-versioned network APIs: internal network APIs, such as the internal API used to drive the Flow web UI, are not subject to backwards compatibility guarantees.